The one and only website NattyOrNot.com came to this world 2 years ago, but the events that led to its creation go back a whole decade.

 I don’t care what the mentally challenged fans of the Texas Method or StrongLifts say.
 This is the truth.
 It is much better to do ramping sets.
-One or two heavy sets are enough for progress and take a lot less time.
+One or two heavy sets are enough for progress and take less time.
 In fact, this was the original 5×5 back in the day.
 The rest is modern day perversion and marketing.

 11. A calorie is a calorie, but they all wear different clothes.

 Many fitness models and bodybuilders rely on IIFYM (flexible dieting) to explain how they remain lean despite eating junk food all the time.
-Of course, fake natties’ secret to perpetual leanness is not flexible dieting but the monstrous amount of Trenbolone and other steroids imported in their sensitive glutes on a daily basis.
+Of course, the fake natties’ secret to perpetual leanness is not flexible dieting but a monstrous amount of Trenbolone and other steroids imported in their sensitive glutes on a daily basis.

 And while a macronutrient may be a macronutrient regardless of the foods it resides in, junk food comes with many other substances that can have a negative impact on your health.
 Simply put, the macronutrients in junk food are dressed in shit clothing.